Vulturine parrot: Distribution and habitat

-The vulturine parrot is found in Brazil south of the Amazon River from the Madeira River east to near the Atlanic coast in Maranhão.
+The vulturine parrot is found in Brazil south of the Amazon River from the Madeira River east to near the Atlantic coast in Maranhão.
 It inhabits both fairly dry terra firme and seasonally flooded várzea forests.

 Behavior

 Movement

 The vulturine parrot's movements, if any, are not known.

 Feeding

 Little is known about the vulturine parrot's foraging behavior or diet, but it is suspected that the bare head is an adaptation to avoid feather-matting from large sticky fruits.

 Breeding

 Nothing is known about the vulturine parrot's breeding biology.

 Vocalization

-The vulturine parrot's flight call is "a slightly nasal rhythmic “tree ... trayaweet” or simply “trayaweet”."
+The vulturine parrot's flight call is "a slightly nasal rhythmic "tree ... trayaweet" or simply "trayaweet"."
 It makes "a wide variety of calls, ranging from nasal yelps or barks to more melodious whistles and whining sounds, as well as more typically parrot-like calls" when perched.

 Status

 The IUCN originally assessed the vulturine parrot as Near Threatened, then in 2004 as being of Least Concern, in 2012 as Vulnerable, and since 2021 again as of Least Concern.
 It has a large range, but its population size is not known and is believed to be decreasing.
 "The primary threat to this species is accelerating deforestation in the Amazon basin as land is cleared for cattle ranching and soy production, facilitated by expansion of the road network."
 It is considered uncommon throughout its range.
 The only protected area within that range is in the western part of it.